 Russian diamonds ban 'would cost 10,000 jobs', Antwerp claims

-As the EU Commission mulls adding Russian diamonds to a possible new sanction package, Belgian diamond industry lobbyists voice their concerns for job losses.
+As the EU Commission mulls adding Russian diamonds to a new sanctions package, the Belgian diamond industry voices concern for massive job losses.

-When asked by EUobserver if he'd personally buy a Russian diamond for his girlfriend, the Antwerp Diamond Quarter lobbyist hesitated for a long time.
+When asked by EUobserver if he'd personally buy a Russian diamond for his girlfriend, one Antwerp diamond quarter lobbyist hesitated for a long time.

 Join EUobserver today